Skip to main content

 © visitBerlin, Foto: Dagmar Schwelle

-In addition to the Berlinale programs, Kino Union Friedrichshagen shows highlights of recent years and films as well as current Oscar-nominated films.
-Concerts and live programs also take place there - and of course the comedy set in Köpenick Hai-Alarm im Müggelsee about a shark in lake Müggesee is not to be missed.
+The Kino Union Friedrichshagen shows blockbusters from recent years and current Oscar-nominated films.
+Concerts and live programmes also take place there - and of course the documentary about Union Berlin Union - Die besten aller Tage is a must-see.

 Campus Kino in der ehemaligen Stasi-Zentrale